 Urban hikes: let’s hit the trail without hitting the road!

-Parenting involves seasons of desperately trying to fill the days with activities, like taking toddlers swimming, even though you know perfectly well you might spend more time getting ready and cleaning up than you actually spend in the pool.
+Parenting involves seasons of desperately trying to fill the days with activities, like taking toddlers swimming, even though you know perfectly well you’ll spend more time getting ready and cleaning up than in the pool.

 It also brings seasons where you feel like you’re hurtling down a mountain, hoping the wheels don’t fall off.
-Then, you’re texting your teen the night before their birthday to find out what kind of cake they want you to buy when you hit the grocery store at 10 pm.
+Then, you’re texting your teen the night before their birthday to find out what kind of cake they want you to buy when you’re at the grocery store at 10 pm.

 But from tots to teens, family time is important and if you can combine it with outdoor activity and a short (or non-existent!) drive, it’s even better.
-As Calgarians do, our family often heads to the mountains for a day of hiking and picnicking.
-But Calgary, being the sprawling city that it is, has a number of urban hikes that you can enjoy throughout the year, without ever leaving the city.
+Our family often heads to the mountains for a day of hiking and picnicking, as Calgarians do.
+But Calgary, being the sprawling city that it is, has several urban hikes to enjoy throughout the year, without ever leaving the city.
 They are perfect for filling time with toddlers, squeezing in time with teens, and creating memories as a family.

 With any luck, they will be mostly positive memories.